carsonreinke/redirector/README.md

 ## Testing

 Testing is accomplished is two separate pieces either non-Nginx (`libcheck`) or Nginx (`Test::Nginx`).
 Both of these tests require use of `resolv_wrapper` to mock DNS responses.

+Before running tests, run `./configure.sh` for automake and make to setup the build.

 There are four shell scripts to assist with executing the test cases:

 * `test-all.sh [RESOLV WRAPPER FILE] [NGINX PATH]` - run all test cases
 * `test.sh [RESOLV WRAPPER FILE]` - run non-Nginx test cases